jawainc/url-shortner/README.md

 ## Deployment on Gigalixir

 Before deployment clone the project in another directory.
-To avoid deployemnt errors make sure you dont setup the project mix commands.
+To avoid deployemnt errors make sure you dont use any setup mix commands.

 ** on windows if there are deployment errors, use Linux or MAC. its a common problem with windows